Overview

 And because companies are paying only for the healthcare costs of their own employees, there may be money left over at the end of the year that can go toward other business needs.

-While self-funded plans allow the company to potentially save the profit margin that an insurance carrier adds to its premium, the potential risk is much higher since the company is responsible for paying out the actual claims—especially in the event of catastrophic claims which could potential bankrupt a company.
+While self-funded plans allow the company to potentially save the profit margin that an insurance carrier adds to its premium, the potential risk is much higher since the company is responsible for paying out the actual claims—especially in the event of catastrophic claims which could potentially bankrupt a company.

 Risk is inherent to any small business, but adding risk from a self-funded plan is not the type of risk you want to take.